 One of Vienna's most important churches

 Karlskirche is one of the city's most interesting churches, both inside and out.
-As well as its beautiful architecture and decoration, there's also a small museum and visitors can take the lift up to the top of the dome for a better look at the incredible frescoes.
+As well as visiting the church, you can also head up to the top of the dome to take a look at it up close.